Customer Loyalty

 Back to contents

-4) Tiered Loyalty Programmes
+4) How Do Tiered Loyalty Programmes Drive Engagement?

+It taps into customers' natural desire for achievement and status, encouraging them to climb the loyalty ladder for better rewards.
 Adoption of tiered loyalty programmes is gaining momentum, with our research showing 67% of businesses implementing these structured reward systems.
-It taps into customers' natural desire for achievement and status, encouraging them to climb the loyalty ladder for better rewards.

 If you want to implement this tactic, make sure that the rewards and experiences offered at each tier of your loyalty programme are truly special and stand out from the "standard" benefits that customers expect.
+With the incentive to level up and access better rewards, your customers will have more compelling reasons to choose your brand over others.
 The result will be happier clients who are more connected and loyal to your brand.

 Tiered loyalty programmes also help businesses quickly identify and categorise their most important consumers.
 If you segment your members into different tiers, you can use their purchase histories to provide them with personalised promotions and benefits.
+Sending a personal message as they progress between tiers is also important to keep them excited and motivated.

 Back to contents